christianwgd/pyverimi/README.md

         ...
 ```

-**Step 4:** Create a yes® session (`yes.YesSession`) and instantiate a yes® identity flow based on it (`yes.YesIdentityFlow`).
+**Step 4:** Create a yes® session (`yes.YesIdentitySession`) and instantiate a yes® identity flow based on it (`yes.YesIdentityFlow`).
 You need to take care that this session information is persisted across all requests from the user - ideally, store it in the session mechanism provided by your web framework. *Do not store it in a user-accessible place (cookies, URL parameters, etc.)!*

 ```python
 class YesExample: